-- 75. Ordinary and Special Council Meetings and Council Briefings shall be web streamed live online via the City's website, with the exception of the following sections: - Public Question Time: - Deputations; - Items discussed behind closed doors. - 86.
+- 75. Ordinary and Special Council Meetings and Council Briefings shall be web streamed live online via the City's website, with the exception of the following sections: - Public Question Time; - Deputations: - Items discussed behind closed doors. - 86.
 The web stream will be be archived and will include bookmarked links to individual agenda items.
-The archived web stream will be made freely available to the public via the City's website unless otherwise determined by the Presiding Member. - Copying or distribution of any part of the web stream is not permitted.
-The City reserves all rights in relation to its copyright of the web stream. - 98.
-A sign will be prominently displayed at each Council Meeting notifying attendees that the meeting will be live-web streamed. - 109.
-The Presiding Member is to make an announcement at the start of every meeting, drawing attention to the fact that Council meetings will be live web streamed. - 4110.
-All efforts will be made to avoid filming members of the public. - 112.
+The archived web stream will be made freely available to the public via the City's website unless otherwise determined by the Presiding Member. - 97.
+A sign will be prominently displayed at each Council Meeting notifying attendees that the meeting will be live_web streamed. - The Presiding Member is to make an announcement at the start of every meeting, drawing attention to the fact that Council meetings will be live web streamed. - 419.
+All efforts will be made to avoid filming members of the public. - 102.
 The Presiding Member may decide to cease web streaming at any time during a Council Meeting.